khobbits/ci-demo/README.md

-This is an demo repo
+This is an master demo repo

 Created for CI examples